erikenbody/erikenbody.github.io/index.md

 <img src="/assets/images/research_header2.jpg" width="700">

+#### Welcome!

-I am a Postdoctoral Researcher in [Dr. Leif Andersson’s lab](https://www.uu.se/en/news-media/researcher-profiles/leif-andersson/) in the [Department of Medical Biochemistry and Microbiology](https://www.imbim.uu.se/) at [Uppsala University](http://www.uu.se/en).
+I am a biologist currently working as a Postdoctoral Researcher in [Leif Andersson’s lab](https://www.uu.se/en/news-media/researcher-profiles/leif-andersson/) at [Uppsala University](http://www.uu.se/en).
+My research is driven by my fascination with biodiversity and the evolutionary processes that generate diversity in wild populations.

+My research leverages current technologies in genomic sequencing to study the mechanisms that maintain population and trait diveristy through natural, social, and sexual selection processess.
+These projects span a diverse group of organisms

 I completed my Ph.D. in [Dr. Jordan Karubian’s lab](karubianlab.tulane.edu) in the [Department of Ecology and Evolution](http://www2.tulane.edu/sse/eebio/) at [Tulane University](http://www.tulane.edu).

 My dissertation research focused on understanding how plumage ornaments evolve in female birds, but I am broadly interested in research questions at the intersection of mechanisms of trait evolution and their evolutionary consequences.
 I am particularly interested in using cutting-edge techniques to investigate wild populations that exhibit properties which are at odds with current theory.
 My graduate research focused on how color has evolved in the White-shouldered Fairywren (*Malurus alboscapulatus*), a species of grassland bird endemic to New Guinea.
 My postdoctoral work is focused on improving our understanding of the genomic mechanisms driving adaptive radiations and plumage elaboration.